submerged-in-matrix/Masterarbeit/README.md

 # Masterarbeit
 Mathematical modeling of source-nonlinearity in Electro-Magnetic Sensors.
-Main steps and results are found under thesis_summary
+Main steps and results are found under summary_thesis